 The tuition schedule for the new school year is announced in February.
 Financial aid is available on a limited basis and forms will be sent in February.
 Catholic families seeking aid are required to complete all forms, including the St. Elizabeth Ann Seton Grant form and the application for financial assistance on FACTS.
-Non-Catholic families seeking aid are required to complete all forms and the application for financial assistance for financial assistance on FACTS.
-Non-Catholic families seeking aid are required to complete the St. Elizabeth Ann Seton Grant form as this grant is for Catholic families only.
+Non-Catholic families seeking aid are required to complete all forms and the application for financial assistance on FACTS.
+Non-Catholic families do not complete the St. Elizabeth Ann Seton Grant form as this grant is for Catholic families only.
 Families who do not complete the necessary application steps on time will not be considered for financial aid.